aacer0/boost_unipd/content/post/GraduationBLM/index.md

 On September  7st, Chiara, Nicolo and Lorenzo successfully discussed their theses and became MS in Physics of Data.
 All three of them were assigned 110/110 with honours for their study curricula and theses.
-They will start as PhD in our group starting from October 1st.
+As of October 1st they will be PhD in our group.